The Seven Challenges Program

 Why The Seven Challenges Program at Pathways?

-The Seven Challenges Program is designed for teens and young adults experiencing problems related to the use of alcohol or other drugs, to motivate a decision and commitment to change.
-It helps young people look at themselves, understand what it takes to give up a drug using lifestyle—and prepare for and attain success when they commit to making changes.
+The Seven Challenges Program is designed for teens and adults experiencing problems related to the use of alcohol or other drugs, to motivate a decision and commitment to change.
+It helps them look at themselves and prepare for and attain success when they commit to making changes.

 What is the Seven Challenges Program Offered by Pathways Of Arizona?